W3ndige/rootnetsec.github.io/_posts/2017-08-19-vulnhub-quaoar.md

 ![Admin login](/img/quaoar/wp-admin.png){:class="img-responsive center-block"}

-<p>And there's even more, username of this account is simply <b>admin</b>!
+<p>And there's even more, password of this account is simply <b>admin</b>!
 Now we're in the administrator panel of Wordpress, from where we can deploy a <a href="http://pentestmonkey.net/tools/web-shells/php-reverse-shell">PHP Reverse Shell</a>. </p>

 <p>Reemeber to change the IP address. </p>